Chessler Books

 Q. When will I get my order?

-A. In a few days usually.
+A. Usually in a few days.
+We ship Tuesdays and Thursdays.
 You have two choices, Priority Mail and Media Mail.
-Priority Mail takes 2-4 days, Media Mail takes 1-2 weeks.
+Priority Mail takes 2-7 days, Media Mail takes 1-2 weeks.
 We don't use UPS or FedEx.
-We generally ship Tuesday, Wednesday, Thursday and Friday.
-If you need overnight service, please call before 3 PM Rocky Mountain Time, do not use the website order form.
-800 654-8502 or 303 670-0093.
+During December we ship daily.

 -----------------------------------------------------------------